X

 For teens, this often means practicing compromise, managing emotional extremes, and finding new ways to handle disagreements.
 For parents, it means learning to set limits without shutting down conversations.
 It’s a practical, skills-based way to reduce conflict and help the whole family function more peacefully.

-At Front Range Treatment Center, Teen DBT isn’t just an add-on service - it’s a dedicated, structured program built around the unique needs of adolescents and their families.
+At Front Range Treatment Center, Teen DBT isn’t just an add-on service.
+It’s a dedicated, structured program built around the unique needs of adolescents and their families.
 We’re a certified DBT center, which means our team has met the highest standards for delivering this treatment.
 Our therapists are specially trained to work with teens, and we make parent participation a central part of the process.
 We also offer real-time phone coaching, optional parent therapy, and a warm, collaborative environment.
 Whether you join us in person in Denver or attend virtually, you’ll receive a full DBT experience that’s tailored and effective.